Overhead valve engine: Production OHV engines

 In 1898, bicycle manufacturer Walter Lorenzo Marr in the United States built a motorised tricycle powered by a single-cylinder OHV engine.
 Marr was hired by Buick (then named Buick Auto-Vim and Power Company) from 1899–1902, where the overhead valve engine design was further refined.
 This engine employed pushrod-actuated rocker arms, which in turn opened poppet valves parallel to the pistons.
-Marr returned to Buick in 1904 (having built a small quantity of the Marr Auto-Car, with the first known engine to use an overhead camshaft design), the same year that Buick received a patent for an overhead valve engine design.
+Marr returned to Buick in 1904 (having built a small quantity of the Marr Auto-Car, with one of the first known engines to use an overhead camshaft design), the same year that Buick received a patent for an overhead valve engine design.
 In 1904, the world's first production OHV engine was released in the Buick Model B. The engine was a flat-twin design with two valves per cylinder.
-The engine was very successful for Buick, with the company selling 750 such cars in 1905.
+The engine was very successful for Buick, with the company selling 750 such cars in 1905, and the OHV engine has powered almost all Buick automobiles since then.

 Several other manufacturers began to produce OHV engines, such as the 1906–1912 Wright Brothers Vertical 4-Cylinder Engine.
 In 1911, Chevrolet joined Buick in almost exclusive use of OHV engines.
-However, side-valve engines remained commonplace until the late 1940s, when they began to be phased out for OHV engines.
+However, flathead "side-valve" engines remained commonplace in the U.S. until the mid-to-late 1950s, when they began to be phased out for OHV engines.

 Overhead camshaft engines

-The first overhead camshaft (OHC) engine dates back to 1902, however use of this design was mostly limited to high performance cars for many decades.
+The first overhead camshaft (OHC) engine dates back to 1902, in the Marr; however, use of this design was mostly limited to high-performance cars for many decades.
 OHC engines slowly became more common from the 1950s to the 1990s, and by the start of the 21st century, the majority of automotive engines (except for some North American V8 engines) used an OHC design.

 At the 1994 Indianapolis 500 motor race, Team Penske entered a car powered by the custom-built Mercedes-Benz 500I pushrod engine.
 Due to a loophole in the rules, the pushrod engine was allowed to use a larger displacement and higher boost pressure, significantly increasing its power output compared to the OHC engines used by other teams.
 Team Penske qualified in pole position and won the race by a large margin.

-In the early 21st century, several pushrod V8 engines from General Motors and Chrysler used variable displacement to reduce fuel consumption and exhaust emissions.
+In the early 21st century, several pushrod V8 engines from General Motors and Chrysler used cylinder deactivation to reduce fuel consumption and exhaust emissions.
 In 2008, the first production pushrod engine to use variable valve timing was introduced in the Dodge Viper (fourth generation).

-Design
+Advantages & disadvantages

-OHV engines have several advantages compared with OHC engines:
+OHV engines have several advantages compared to OHC engines: